-Interns with previous supervised experience in the area of food management may apply for exemption from the rotation.
+Interns with previous supervised experience in the area of food management or community nutrition may apply for exemption from the rotation.
 The intern must have the direct supervisor of the experience complete a rotation evaluation form.
-The intern must also provide other documentation from the experience including job performance evaluations, written documentation of management experience in safety, security and sanitation, examples of customer services quality management activities, preparation and interpretation of financial reports, and examples of menus and or recipes developed.
+The intern must also provide other documentation from the experience including job performance evaluations and written examples of work that align with rotation competencies.

-Intern must have food service management evaluation form completed by the direct supervisor with an overall score of 3 or better (on a 5-point scale) for the recommended grade and score of 3 or better for rotation-specific competencies that would not be achieved in other rotations.
-The intern must also pass the computer food service exam with a score of 70 percent or greater.
+Intern must have food service management or community evaluation form completed by the direct supervisor with an overall score of 3 or better (on a 5-point scale) for the recommended grade and score of 3 or better for rotation-specific competencies that would not be achieved in other rotations.
+The intern must also pass the rotation pre-test with a score of 70 percent or greater.

 Any intern desiring to be exempted from this rotation must notify the program director by mid-July (July 15.)
 Documentation of the experience must be submitted no later than the beginning of October (October 1).
 A review of the documentation will be completed and a decision will be made no later than early December.